Breastfeeding: Hemorrhagic viral disease (Marburg virus, Ebola)

 Mothers with Marburg virus or Ebola should not breastfeed their infants or feed them with expressed breastmilk.

 Tuberculosis

-Infants whose mothers have suspected untreated tuberculosis (TB) should be isolated from their mothers to reduce risk of transmission.
+Infants whose mothers have suspected untreated tuberculosis (TB) should be isolated from their mothers to reduce the risk of transmission.
 As such, these infants should not be breastfed during this time and until the mother has been treated appropriately for 2 weeks and is no longer contagious.
 However, these infants may be fed expressed breastmilk from their mother.
 Transmission of TB through breastmilk, without an isolated breast infection caused by the Tuberculosis bacteria (Mycobacterium tuberculosis), has never been documented in the scientific literature.
 Mothers who do have an isolated breast infection caused by Mycobacterium tuberculosis, termed tuberculous mastitis, should not feed their infants with their own breastmilk, even if it is fed by bottle.

 Herpes simplex

 Herpes simplex virus (HSV) is the virus that causes genital herpes and oral cold sores, and it can be very dangerous to infants.
 The CDC advises to continue breastfeeding if there are no open/active lesions on the breast and other lesions covered.